MordantWastrel/cf_swarm/part-5-instance-setup/1-provisioning.md

 {% hint style='info' %}
 ## Automated Provisioning
 This guide will manually provision a "template" instance and then replicate it, but this process can be automated using tools like [Terraform](https://www.terraform.io).
+That's beyond the scope of this guide ... for now!

 {% endhint %}